Jamerrone/weekly-nerd-blog/articles/article-5.md

 ## Tooling & Code conventions

 Do you have any idea what the hardest thing is for developers while working together?
+Well, there are multiple ones:

-Well, it is deciding if you should use 2 spaces, 4 spaces or a single tab.
-It can also be deciding if you should use single quotes or double quotes.
-Lastly, it can also be deciding if you should use a semicolon or not.
+- Deciding if you should use 2 spaces, 4 spaces or a single tab.
+- Deciding if you should use single quotes or double quotes.
+- Deciding if you should use a semicolon or not.

 Do you find these arguments as stupid as I do?
 Well, then you need Prettier.
 Prettier is an opinionated code formatter.
 It enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary.
 You can run Prettier on save or even before committing to GitHub.
 There is even support for your huge, non-necessary ESlint config file.